bruprescott/CTDizzle/Documentation/MKRZero/MKRZero_UserGuide.md

 * Pressure Accuracy: +/- 100 mbar
 * Max Sampling Rate: 1 Hz
 * Battery Life: ~ 100 hours (3.7v 4400mAh)

+Battery life ultimately depends on the battery that you use.
+It is recommended that you stick with the 3.7v LiPo family.

 ## Build Instructions